 Are you planning to travel to Thailand?
 What is the best time of year to visit Thailand?
-How much is a flight to Bangkok?
+How much are flights to Bangkok?

 If you are planning to travel to Thailand, November to February is the coolest time of year though it’s also the busiest time and most expensive in terms of flights and accommodation.

 April to June is hot, dry and humid making it the least comfortable time to visit.

 July to October is the rainy season though that doesn’t mean it rains all the time.
 Usually once a day at similar times, for a short period, but when it rains it pours!

 Bangkok is one of the world’s most popular destinations with over 100 airlines offering direct flights from all over the world.
 Airfares depend on the season with the best value fares usually available online.
 Booking well in advance usually gets you the best prices.
 Fares to Bangkok are generally cheaper from March to October, more expensive between November and February with premium prices for the mid-December to New Year period.
 It is best to research flights on a comparison website before booking as prices can differ between agents.
 Bangkok has two International airports, Don Mueang and Suvarnabhumi.